paulanthonywilson/2014blog/pages/stagecoach-mitchell/index.md

 * Camera 3: Above the driver, to the left, pointing out of the door.
 * Camera 7: On the outside of the bus, on the back left, pointing forward.

-Here is what happened, illustrated with the CCTV captures.
+Below is what happened, illustrated with the CCTV captures.
+You can also look through all the images from those cameras [here](/pages/stagecoach-threecams).

 ## Leadup